deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 Since scikit-learn does not incorporate importance weights, the results are rather undesirable.
-For instance, the accuracy value is always 0.5 since it only classifies one example per fold correctly.
+For instance, the *accuracy* value is always **0.5** since it only correctly classifies one example per fold.
 If instead of importance weights, the data was replicated the number of times indicated by the importance weights, then scikit-learn's results would align with the desired importance weighted results when the size of the two folds were equal.
 If data replication rather than importance weighting was employed and scikit-learn used weighted averaging across folds on the relative test fold